ocaml/opam/master_changes.md

 ## Config report
   *

+## Actions
+  *  Add a `'Fetch` action with several packages: one node to download once and prepare source once for packages that share same archive [#4893 @rjbou - fix #3741]

 ## Install
   * Make the status of pinned packages more explicit during installation [#4987 @kit-ty-kate - fix #4925]
   * Better recognize depexts on Gentoo, NetBSD, OpenBSD [#5065 @mndrix]